EAST-CITIES/urban-industrial-symbiosis/README.md

 *  -s: scores for energy input and output overlaps: [exact match input and output, divergence of 1, divergence of 2]
 *  -t: scores for material input and output overlaps: [perfect_match(product and volume), partial_match (similar product, same volume), product_match (different volume), minimal_match (similar product, different volume)]
 *  -f: function to accumulate symbiosis potential scores into final score
+*  -b: buckets for different energy flow potential scores (how close do scores have to be in order to be treated as similar?): [upper boundary for closest score (exclusive), upper boundary for medium score (exclusive)]

 Examples and standard values:
 ```
 -s "[1.0, 0.5, 0.3]"
 -t "[1.0, 0.3, 0.5, 0.1]"
 -f "sum"
+-b "[2, 5]"
 ```

 ## Scoring